LandRegistry/local-land-charges/migration/delivering-migration.md

         <div class='step-by-step-content'>
           <p>There are two overarching key principles to the final product:</p>
           <ol class='list list-bullet list-indented'>
-            <li>Charges will all have a spatial extent.
+            <li>charges will all have a spatial extent.
 It will be a spatial register</li>
-            <li>Search results will be automatic – no human checks or fine-tuning before results are provided to the customer</li>
+            <li>search results will be automatic – no human checks or fine-tuning before results are provided to the customer</li>
           </ol>
           <p>Therefore, in simple terms, the extent of change is how far away from this you currently are.</p>
           <p>This is also a good time to consider how you’d prefer the future service to work.</p>